Are You Tired of Controlling and Manipulative Relationships?

 Who is LOVE U AGAIN for?

-If you've subscribed to my YouVersion plan or watched any of the Love Junkies teaching series, you know I'm passionate about what I do.
+If you've subscribed to one of my YouVersion plans or watched any of the Love Junkies teaching series, you know I'm passionate about what I do.
 Through the truth in God's word, I'm committed to helping you overcome the false beliefs and obstacles that have kept you stuck.

 Make a decision to love u again!